aarxv-999/-IDAI102-1000197--AaravAgarwal/README.md

 2. seaborn
 3. pandas

+The dataset "hotstar.csv" is also added to the GitHub repository.

 ### Data preprocessing
 To load the data, I used the command "pd.read_csv()" from the file hotstar.csv.
 To make sure that the data was in the correct format for the numeric columns (i.e running_time, seasons, episodes), I converted them to the proper data types using "pd.to_numeric()" and errors='coerce' to handle invalid values.
 Any missing values were handled by filling them with zeroes using ".fillna(0)". <br/>